CDLTG/TurboSuite/README.md

 - [TurboName](#turboname)

 ## TurboTape
 TurboTape is comprised of five subroutines which allow the user to construct any object that requires a linear quantity.
 While this can also be achieved using dynamic blocks, TurboTape names each block independently for use in conjunction with the counts sheet.
-During creation, you will be prompted for a `Type` and a `Tag` > Type
+During creation, you will be prompted for a `Type` and a `Tag`.
+The Type will be your block name and is a required entry.
+The Tag is a brief description of the block, and is an optional entry.

-> Type

   - ### TurboTape (Horizontal)
      - **Commands:** `tt;` `tt;h`